arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_api_shutdown.md

  - Queued low priority requests (most normal requests)
  - Ongoing low priority requests

-This API is not available on DB-Servers and Agents.
+This API is only available on Coordinators.

 @RESTRETURNCODES